aseichter2007/ClipboardConqueror/Readme-Setup.md

 ## Generation Parameters

 Different inference apis may have different key names and requirements.
 Notably Kobold uses `max_length` while TextGenWebUi uses `max_tokens` to define the maximum response length.
 You may need to reference the docs for your chosen inference server to determine the correct parameter keys.
+The required keys may also change between completion and openai chat endpoints on the same inference server.

 Clipboard Conqueror should work with any inference API, or as many parameter sets as you care to define for quick swapping.